-Jones didn't make much of the extent to which the team's salary-cap concerns have limited its ability to maneuver this offseason -- even as he revealed that the team had re-signed linebacker Ernie Sims to a veteran minimum deal and was down to "five figures'" worth of cap space.
+Jones didn't make much of the extent to which the team's salary cap concerns have limited its ability to maneuver this offseason -- even as he revealed that the team had re-signed linebacker Ernie Sims to a veteran minimum deal and were down to "five figures" worth of cap space.

 "We were never going to be big players in free agency this year," Jones said.
 "We played there last year, and we felt like we did some good things, and we've got to see what the end results are.
 A big focus for us is on this draft.
 We need to draft well."

-They do, indeed.
-Jones said he thinks that offensive linemen such as Nate Livings, Mackenzy Bernadeau and Doug Free will play better in 2013 than they did in '12.
-And he said the team thinks it has its two starting safeties already on on the roster, citing Barry Church and Matt Johnson.
-He acknowledged that the Cowboys can't count on Johnson, who was a midround pick last year and missed the whole season due to injuries, and he said he wouldn't be surprised if they added a veteran safety.
-But the draft is the Cowboys' only significant means of filling the holes on their roster right now, and they need to find 2013 starters in the early rounds.
+They do indeed.
+Jones said he believes that offensive linemen such as Nate Livings, Mackenzy Bernadeau and Doug Free will play better in 2013 than they did in '12.
+And he said the team believes it has its two starting safeties already on on the roster, citing Barry Church and Matt Johnson.
+He acknowledged that they can't count on Johnson, who was a mid-round pick last year and missed the whole season due to injuries, and he said he wouldn't be surprised if they added a veteran safety.
+But the fact is the draft is the Cowboys' only significant means of filling the holes on their roster right now, and they need to find 2013 starters in the early rounds.
 Especially on the offensive line.

-In terms of line specifics, Jones said no decision has been made on Free, who would save the team $7 million in salary-cap space as of June 1 if cut.
+In terms of line specifics, Jones said no decision has yet been made on Free, who would save the team $7 million in salary cap space as of June 1 if cut.

 "I think he improved last year," Jones said of the Cowboys' right tackle.
 "Obviously, toward the end of the year, when the competition got going there, he played some of his best games."